chapmanjacobd/journal/programming/linux/misconceptions.md

     $ cp -r one three
     $ mv one/* three/one
     $ rsync -auh --remove-source-files one three
-    $ rclone move one/ three/one/
+    $ rclone move one three/one

-Merged dest (three)
+Merged dest (three):

     $ rclone move one three
-    $ rsync -auh --remove-source-files one/ three
+    $ rsync -auh --remove-source-files one/ three  # trailing slash actually matters here, for the src args

+I thought trailing slash mattered more, but it actually only matters in one instance.